 Keep reading to see how we rated some of the best sets out there right now, or narrow down your search with our guide to the best 75 inch TVs.

 If you're looking for a way to upgrade your TV set but don't have a ton of spare cash, then we're here to recommend the Hisense Roku A7200 TV.
-Exclusive to Argos in the UK, it's a brilliant deal for those who want to get 4K HDR visuals and user-friendly smarts for less.
+It's a brilliant deal for those who want to get 4K HDR visuals and user-friendly smarts for less.

 There are no in-built smart assistants, but you wouldn't expect that for the price, and it's compatible with Alexa, Google Home and Apple HomeKit if you already have a speaker at home.
 It also works with Apple AirPlay for iOS users.